top of page

 Training Needs Analysis (TNA) Process and Tools

 The TNA process helps identify skill gaps and align learning with business goals.
-Each stage uses specific tools to streamline analysis and planning:
+Each stage uses specific training need assessment tools to streamline analysis and planning:

 1. Identify Business Goals